go-zing/gozz-doc/docs/guide/getting-started.md

 ```

 When run with multi plugins, they would execute in specified order.
-Even parser may do analysis before every plugin execute,
+Even if parser may do analysis before every plugin execute,
 `Gozz` provide a file-meta based version cache for analysis results,
 So that it may got better performance when running with multi plugins than one.